jklingsporn/coronamq/readme.md

 ## Start and stop order
 The participants have `start`- and `stop`-methods which have to be invoked after they've been created.
-It is important to start and stop them in the right order or otherwise data might get lost.\
+It is important to start and stop them in the right order or otherwise data might get lost.
+For that reason, we have a `Bootstrap` which takes care of exactly that. \

+In case you want to deploy everything on your own, check out the following start and stop order:\
 **Start order**:
  1. TaskQueueDao
  2. Worker